 - 1. Check for any regressions using Trac regression report - 2.
-Any regression should be fixed and merged into trunk before making the release branch - 3.
-Choose a version number. \$RELEASE will be something like 21.7.0 for a major release. \$RELEASE will be something like 21.7.1 for a bugfix release. - 4.
+Any regression should be fixed and merged trunk before making the release branch - 3.
+Choose a version number. - 4.
 File a ticket in Trac called "Release \$RELEASE" and assign it to yourself. - 5.
-Make a branch for the release.
-It's very important to use release-\$RELEASE-\$TRAC_ID as the branch name (4290 is Trac ticket ID, 21.7.0 is the release number) as this is used as a hint for CI: - git fetch origin - git checkout origin/trunk - git checkout -b release-21.7.0-4290
+Make a branch for the release and include the ticket number in the name (4290 is Trac ticket ID): - git fetch origin - git checkout origin/trunk - git checkout -b release-\$RELEASE-4290